benchling/app-examples-python/examples/chem-sync-local-flask/WORKSHOP.md

 > ⚠️ **Security Note:** In production, store the secret with a secure solution such as a secrets store (AWS Secrets Manager, as an example) or, if storing programmatically, encrypted using app-layer encryption.
 Avoid placing it in plaintext anywhere in code or configuration.

+### Updating the App's Configuration

+App Configuration gives us a stable code contract for referencing data mapped in a Benchling tenant.
+The values of the data in Benchling can then be changed without updating App code.

+Let's update our configuration to:
+1. Specify a folder for syncing sequences
+2. Link a molecule schema and fields for the synced chemicals
+3. Select an assay run schema to associate with our Benchling App

+### Permission the App

+By default, Benchling Apps do not have permission to any data in Benchling.

+In the workshop, your presenter will show this live.
+We will have an admin authorize your App on your behalf.

 ## Receiving our First Webhook

 Test the flow!
 In Benchling: